MarcG-TUE/model-image/README.md

 `convert-to-pdf-chrome.ps1` converts SVG files to pdf files, for example for use in LaTeX.

-Most accurate conversion from svg to pdf seems be by chromium-based browsers.
+Most accurate conversion from svg to pdf seems to be by chromium-based browsers.

 ## Author